Tommy Morrison: Mixed martial arts career

 Morrison announced he would make his MMA debut after he began a comeback in his boxing career.
-In 2009, days before his final MMA bout, Morrison stated in an interview on MMANews.com that his debut in 2007 was more or less just a favor to his friend, who happened to be the promoter for the event.
-He voiced respect for the sport and those that participated in it, but he decided to stick with boxing as it was what he knew best, stating he never did or ever intended to make a full transition, despite popular belief.
+Despite not intending to make a full career out of MMA, Morrison would be one of the few genuine examples of a former heavyweight boxing champion, alongside Ray Mercer, to dabble as a mixed martial artist to amount to any measure of success in the world of MMA.

-On June 9, 2007, Morrison got into the cage with John Stover, a 340 pound fighter with a 7-2 record on the undercard fights of World Fighting Championships: Rumble in the Red Rocks.
+On June 9, 2007, Morrison got into the cage with John Stover, a 340 pound fighter with a 7–2 record on the undercard fights of World Fighting Championships: Rumble in the Red Rocks.
 He did not need a license to fight as the location was outside the Arizona state jurisdiction, and Stover agreed to the match when it was shown to him that his opponent was allegedly HIV negative.
-Though Stover was under restrictions, not able to knee, kick, or grapple, and so Morrison won in the first round by TKO after breaking Stover's nose with an overhand right at just over two minutes of the round.
-Due to the modified stand-up rules, the fight was to be "not considered a mixed martial arts contest", so was instead to be billed an exhibition fight and did not count towards Morrison's professional MMA record.
+Stover was under restrictions not able to knee, kick, or grapple, and bout was reduced to modified striking match, with boxing and elbows the only types remaining, and Muay Thai practices not involving the lower body remaining.
+After being pushed into the cage twice and some struggling with Stover throwing a number of ineffectual right hands and a left elbow, Morrison won in the first round by TKO after breaking Stover's nose with an overhand right at just over two minutes into the round.
+Due to the modified stand-up rules, the fight was to be "not considered a mixed martial arts contest," so instead was billed an exhibition fight and did not count towards Morrison's professional MMA record.

-In January 2009, Tommy fought in another bout, under modified Muay Thai rules thus marking the fight in the category of MMA, in Laramie, Wyoming against veteran mixed martial artist and boxer Corey Williams, a reigning MMA and Boxing heavyweight champion in the state, as part of the Ultimate Xplosion 12 event.
+Morrison fought a bout against professional Corey "WizKid" Williams as the main event of the Ultimate Explosion 12: The Last Stand MMA and Boxing fight card on January 31, 2009 for the Wyoming state heavyweight title.
 The bout was unsanctioned as the state of Wyoming did not possess an athletic commission at the time.
-Morrison fought conservatively in the first round for a time, but then knocked out Williams by the end, awarded the victory by KO just under two minutes.
+As Williams utilized knees and boxing whilst Morrison clinched and boxed, he defeated his opponent by KO at one minute and fifty-eight seconds in the first round.
+The fight was sanctioned by the Warrior Rage Kickboxing Federation.

+Morrison ended his brief career as a mixed martial artist with an official professional record of 1–0 (1 KO).
+In 2009, Morrison stated in an interview on MMANews.com that his debut in 2007 was more or less just a favor to his friend, who happened to be the promoter for the event, thus why his MMA career was short lived.
+He voiced respect for the sport and those that participated in it, but he decided to stick with boxing as it was what he knew best, stating he never intended to make a full transition despite popular belief.